 What is the difference between a corn and a wart?

 Corns and warts look similar but have different causes.
 A corn is caused by pressure, a wart is caused by a viral infection.
 The way they cause discomfort is also different.
-Corns cause pain when you push them whereas warts are more painful when you squeeze them.
+Corns on feet cause pain when you push them, whereas warts are more painful when you squeeze them.

 When your feet have to endure pressure or friction, the epidermis thickens the stratum corneum to protect itself from injury.
-As a result, hardened, calloused skin is formed.
+As a result, hardened, calloused skin is formed on the feet.

 If the pressure persists, especially in a specific spot, the calloused skin can form a corn with a hard core that reaches the deeper, sensitive skin structures and thus causes pain.
 This core is often called the 'root' of the corn.